camdog74/Power-Pack-Framework-Template/README.md

 ![](https://i.imgur.com/sK5g0RE.png)

-These mods are not initally connected but under the correct circumstances, they can communicate.
+These mods are not initially connected but under the correct circumstances, they can communicate.

-The creation of powers is entirely in your mod using the template (power creation [PART HERE]), what the PPF workshop mod serves as is a conduit for multiple mods to use the same systems like the power menu.
+The creation of powers is entirely in your mod using the template (power creation [PART HERE]), what the PPF workshop mod serves as is a conduit for multiple mods to use the same systems as the power menu.